A drôle recent Languagelog post on “Pineapple suicide” somehow put me in mind of the shasheng 煞聲 in traditional Chinese music. I’m a bit like that.

 As the great Yang Yinliu explains (Zhongguo gudai yinyue shigao, pp.554–60), in the zaju drama of the Yuan dynasty the sha 煞 may be a series of final sections within a suite.

-Related topics are extended ostinato cadential patterns as punctuation between melodic phrases (see my Folk music of China, pp.126–9).
+Some related topics come to mind.
 Decorated cadential patterns on the qin zither, with the left thumb repeatedly striking the soundboard to voice the upper note, rather remind me of early baroque cadences in Italy.
+In ensemble, extended ostinato cadential patterns are used as punctuation between melodic phrases (see my Folk music of China, pp.126–9).
 And in the shengguan ensemble of northern temple and folk ritual (see under Three baldies and a mouth-organ), 4-bar ostinatos on two adjacent notes are common:

 Gongche score, 1947, West An’gezhuang village, Xiongxian, Hebei.